Mobile apps: powerful data, at your fingertips

 There are a lot of apps out there, but here are some of the ones we found that had high ratings, were free or affordable, and had an easy-to-use format.

-For example, the Accu-Chek® Connect app can automatically receive results from the Accu-Chek Aviva Connect meter, or you can use the app on its own to track data manually.
+The Accu-Chek® Connect app can automatically receive results from the Accu-Chek Guide meter, or you can use the app on its own to track data manually.
 You can add meal photos to help estimate carbs and visualize results in a variety of ways.
 It's free for Apple and Android users.

 The Glooko® app pulls your blood glucose numbers from your meter, so all of your readings are charted in a logbook on your phone.
-Some meters require a cable, although the Accu-Chek Aviva Connect meter syncs wirelessly.
+Some meters require a cable, although the Accu-Chek Guide meter syncs wirelessly.
 The app is free, and available for iPhone®/iPad® and Android users.

 Fooducate helps you make informed choices about food.
 Simply scan a barcode, and this app exposes the story behind the label—like hidden sugars and trans fats—in more than 200,000 items.
 It's free, and available for Apple and Android devices.